Boxelder bugs congregate in Michigan attic - learn how to get rid of them with Griffin Pest Solutions

 How to Tell Boxelder Bugs Apart From Stink Bugs

-Boxelder bugs and brown marmorated stink bugs are easily mistaken for each other due to their similar size and shape and emergence at similar times of the year.
+Boxelder bugs and brown marmorated stink bugs are easily mistaken for each other due to their similar size and shape, and emergence at similar times of the year.
 The easiest way to tell the difference is by the coloring:

-• Stink bugs: Brown with beige to gray spots
+• Stink Bugs: Brown with beige to gray spots

-• Boxelder bugs: Black with lines of striking red coloring
+• Boxelder Bugs: Black with lines of striking red coloring

 Although “boxelder season” is generally considered to be fall, you may find boxelders are equally prevalent in spring.
 That’s because, when the weather heats up, the insects emerge from their overwintering sites to feed and mate.
 Adult boxelders begin reproducing immediately after they wake up from winter dormancy, triggering population growth all season long.